 Breast augmentation is the most popular aesthetic surgery procedure.
-In the United States, 450,000 implants are placed for reconstructive surgery purposes and 5,083,717 for breast augmentation annually.
-Given its history, there is a vast amount of literature to differing opinions, philosophies and controversy regarding its safety.
+In the United States, 450,000 implants are placed for reconstructive surgery purposes and 5,083,717 for breast enlargement annually.
+Given its history, there is a vast amount of literature on differing opinions, philosophies and controversy regarding its safety.
 In recent times, controversy has surrounded silicone implants, with an increased association with breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
-The popularity of this procedure would behove all plastic surgeons to remain abreast of the science and the clinical literature in this rapidly evolving field.
+The popularity of this procedure would behove all plastic surgeons to remain abreast of the science and clinical literature in this rapidly evolving field.

 Glandular hypomastia may occur as a developmental or involutional process and affects a significant number of women.
 Developmental hypomastia is seen as primary mammary hypoplasia, or as a sequela of thoracic hypoplasia (Poland’s syndrome).
 Involutional hypomastia may develop in the postpartum setting and be exacerbated by breastfeeding or significant weight loss.
 Inadequate breast volume may lead to a negative self-body image, feelings of inadequacy and low self-esteem.
 Such disturbances may adversely affect a patient’s interpersonal relationships, sexual fulfilment and quality of life.

 Initial consultation for augmentation should begin with open-ended questions about the patient’s goals and expectations.
 Patients today have often invested time researching the internet, Facebook forums, chat rooms and learning from friends who have had the procedure.
 The surgeon should be able to form an impression of the patient.
 Any concerns about the patient’s level of understanding, unrealistic expectations, or self-esteem issues should be explored prior to proceeding with surgery.
-A medical history and physical examination are essential for assessment of risk factors and candidacy for breast augmentation.
+A medical history and physical examination are essential for assessment of risk factors and candidacy for breast enlargement.

 There has often been some confusion within patients as to access incisions and pocket creations.